KauzClay/docs-tap/application-accelerator/creating-accelerators/using-local-engine-server.hbs.md

 the correct set of files.

 With the local engine server, you can serve your accelerators with their fragments on `localhost`, including any changes you have locally.
-You can use the VS Code Tanzu App Accelerator extension or the Tanzu CLI Accelerator plug-in to generate new projects based on these local files.
+You can use the Visual Studio Code (VS Code) Tanzu App Accelerator extension or the Tanzu CLI Accelerator plug-in to generate new projects based on these local files.
 After you are satisfied with the new or modified accelerators and fragments, you can commit them to a Git repository and then publish them to a cluster to give others access.